radius-project/radius/docs/content/tutorial/dapr-microservices/index.md

 ## Step 1: Creating the application definition

-You can start by creating a new `.bicep` file.
-Call it `template.bicep`.

-Inside `template.bicep`, type in the following content:
+Radius uses the Bicep langauge as its file-format and structure.
+Create a new filed called `template.bicep` with the following content:

 ```txt
 resource app 'radius.dev/Applications@v1alpha1' = {